tpmn/gat/ApplovinMAX_SDK_EN/README.md

 **What We Are Trying To Do**

 - We connect TPMN AdTag for app through Custom JS Tag Network method provided by Applovin Max.
-- Below are check point and procedure for setting.
+- Below are checkpoint and procedure for setting.

 **How to use GAT through Custom JS Tag Network Method**

-- You need to get GAT Inventory ID From us
+- You need to get GAT Inventory ID from us
 - Register MAX Custom JS Tag Network (You must Define CallBack Function For Dealing With Events Related to Ad Request and Response)
-- Add Custom Netowork Inventory into MAX Ad Units and Activate it.
+- Add Custom Netowork Inventory into MAX Ad Units and Activate it
 - Do a Test